Preserving Achievement; Inspiring Innovation

 - The Shuttle Monument groundbreaking was held in May 2012, and its dedication was in November 2014.

-Inside the museum, located in Downtown Titusville, you will find many items and displays that have been donated by individuals, astronauts, space workers, NASA and space company contractors involved in the programs.
-The museum also has working consoles from Launch Pad 36A and a Model 4 Sequencer from Launch Pad 16.
+Inside the American Space Museum, located in Downtown Titusville, you will find many items and displays that have been donated by individuals, astronauts, space workers, NASA and space company contractors involved in the programs.
+The museum has working consoles from the Space Shuttle Firing Rooms and from Atlas Launch Pad 36A, as well as a Model 4 Sequencer from Launch Pad 16.

-While honoring and recognizing all of America’s space programs and their workers, the Foundation agrees with astronaut Alan Shepard, when on May 13, 1996, he stated, “We need to remember the people who made it possible; so little is said of them.”
-The U.S. Space Walk of Fame Foundation’s intent is to honor and place emphasis on American space workers and others who made the space programs possible.
+While honoring and recognizing all of America’s space programs and their workers, the foundation agrees with astronaut Alan Shepard, when on May 13, 1996, he said, “We need to remember the people who made it possible; so little is said of them.”
+The intent of the American Space Museum and Space Walk of Fame is to honor and place emphasis on American space workers and others who made the space programs possible.

 So, with that being said.
 Why don’t you come on down and see for yourself what we have to offer?